Office 365 For WHMCS

 |After order your clients will be able to manage Office 365 users and subscriptions by themselves.|

-The menu also displays information about the current number of used subscriptions.
+The menu also displays information about the number of ordered and unassigned licenses.

 By default there is already one Office 365 user created based on the customer account.